drmehmetismail/Chess-Tournaments-Stats-Database/README.md

 Use your favorite chess GUI to import these games and explore the variations.
 To access all games with all variations, including PV and refutation lines, visit: https://huggingface.co/datasets/drmehmetismail/Chess-Super-Tournaments-Analyzed
 Note: Each game file may become significantly large in this case.

+Data and analyses are provided “as is”.
+Rarely, a move may register as a “negative” mistake due to e.g. evaluation jumps between mate and non-mate positions by Stockfish, making acpl negative.
+I leave this uncorrected, as acpl is not a reliable metric even without such issues, and should not be used to as an accuracy measure.